Skip to main content

 Security and Compliance Requirements

-As the studies show, the majority of organizations have a specific workload onboarding process for cloud migration.
-This process naturally involves security configuration, which is also automated in some cases.
+As the studies show, most organizations have a specific workload onboarding process for cloud migration.
+This process naturally involves security configuration, which is sometimes automated.

-While security is the first step to check during migration, the incorporation of security audits and maintenance into the regular change management process is equally crucial.
-This keeps a fine balance across various cloud and on-premise environments while meeting the compliance requirements.
+While security is the first step to check during migration, incorporating security audits and maintenance into the regular change management process is equally crucial.
+This keeps a fine balance across various cloud and on-premise environments while meeting compliance requirements.

-While onboarding, make sure every new offering is appropriately tied to the change management process and is in line with the updated security and audit policies.
+While onboarding, ensure that every new offering is appropriately tied to the change management process and in accordance with the updated security and audit policies.

 4) Lack of Visibility into Performance and Usage